losuler/hacker-news-userstyle/README.md

 # Modern HackerNews userstyles for Stylish

 It's not a secret that HackerNews is a bit... dated at this point.
-I love reading it, I love the links, but man it brings be back to the 90's.
+I love reading it, I love the links, but man it brings me back to the 90's.
 This userstyle aims to restyle the original interface with a more modern one.

 ![](https://raw.githubusercontent.com/oskarkrawczyk/hackernews-userstyles/master/hackernews-screen.png)